 Experience, Roles, and Effect

-The emotional effect is powerful if somewhat campy, but it usually helps in cementing the bond with a submissive and their dominant.
-Many dominants usually have a feast afterward, and then begin an evening of fetish events with their submissive.
+The emotional effect is powerful if somewhat campy, but it usually helps cement the bond with a submissive, and they are dominant.
+Many dominants usually have a feast afterward and then begin an evening of fetish events with their submissive.
 This party atmosphere is akin to the reception of a wedding.

 Each person finds their individual ways of doing this, but this ritual is important if they wish to add meaning to the event.

-The past 40+ years are living this reality we discover that over a 1/3 of the submissives discover for themselves that they are not able or willing to make the transition into true “slavery.”
+The past 40+ years are living this reality, and we discover that over a 1/3 of the submissives discover for themselves that they are not able or willing to make the transition into true “slavery.”
 Usually unsure of themselves, the submissive’s intent is to find a safe and sane way to explore this existence and realize their potential.
-Submitting to the collar, they surrender only a part of themselves to their dominant for this discovery.
+Submitting to the collar, they surrender only a part of themselves to their dominance for this discovery.

 The novice is uncertain while wishing to explore and have the guidance of a dominant in the form of a mentor, sage or guide into the lifestyle.
 They seek to find themselves and their nature.
 A simple ceremony essentially formalizes the commitment to learn as the dominant helps the novice to discover their true nature.

-The submissive realizes their active “vanilla” life conflicts and they are not ready to surrender.
-They may well be married, or have a family, college or work commitments which simply make it impractical to be more permanent.
-The dominant also accepts and may offer terms which allow for the commitment to occur.
+The submissive realizes their active “vanilla” life conflicts, and they are not ready to surrender.
+They may well be married or have family, college, or work commitments, making it impractical to be more permanent.
+The dominant also accepts and may offer terms that allow for the commitment to occur.

-Unlike a marriage, they are not forsaking all others but, only engage others in the activities under the clear definition of their relationship.
-If a married person decides to enter a relationship with the someone in BDSM; knowing full well that the dominant party has final say over all matter regarding aspects of their relationship.
-Having married slaves typically requires permitting the submissive continued sexual relations with their partner, but certain prohibited acts are exclusively the right of the dominant.
-Some dominants only allow submissive have sex with their spouses if they first ask permission.
+Unlike a marriage, they are not forsaking all others but only engage others in the activities under the clear definition of their relationship.
+Suppose a married person decides to enter a relationship with someone in BDSM, knowing full well that the dominant party has the final say over all matters regarding their relationship.
+Having married slaves typically requires permitting the submissive continued sexual relations with their partner, but certain prohibited acts are exclusively the dominant right.
+Some dominants only allow submissives have sex with their spouses if they first ask permission.

-A lot can be said here, but a true slave is one who lives and is a constant part of the dominant’s household.
-The commitment to care and nurture the slave is the responsibility of the dominant and all aspects of their lives are controlled by the dominant.
+A person can say a lot here, but a sincere slave lives and is a constant part of the dominant’s household.
+The commitment to care and nurture the slave is the dominant responsibility, and all aspects of their lives are controlled by the dominant.

 Protocol and Living the Life

 Submissives must wear their collars at all times in their dominant's presence unless told to remove them, and in many cases wear them in public.
-The casual observer or vanilla passer-by will not know the significance, but all those in the lifestyle full are aware of the symbols and the meanings associated with such items.
-It may seem counter-intuitive, but it is, even more, important with novices.
+The casual observer or vanilla passer-by will not know the significance.
+Still, all those in the lifestyle full are aware of the symbols and the meanings associated with such items.
+It may seem counter-intuitive, but it is even more important with novices.
 A novice chooses a dominant for their “protection” first and foremost.
 The collar warns others not to interfere with the submissive as to do so is one of the most significant breaches of protocol in our lifestyle.
 A collar allows a novice to attend munches or public events without the constant fending off of unwanted attention.

-Many people may treat collaring as informal, those who savor the lifestyle are of a different mind.
-The ceremony should be formal and have a significant ritual or pomp to it to lend meaning to the tradition.
-Many of fellows reason it should be an event to be remembered and cherished by the submissive and have an emotional or near spiritual value to it.
+Many people may treat collaring as informal; those who savour the lifestyle are of a different mind.
+The ceremony should be formal and have a significant ritual or pomp to lend meaning to the tradition.
+Many fellows reason it should be an event to be remembered and cherished by the submissive and have an emotional or near-spiritual value to it.
 They typically invite other friends and associates in the fetish community to participate.
-It is important to plan a fetish event and social around it; as this, after all, borrow from the concepts of a vanilla wedding.
+It is important to plan a fetish event and social around it, as this, after all, borrows from the concepts of a vanilla wedding.